dart-community/dash_bot/README.md

 ## Running dash_bot

-If you can use `dart:mirrors` (i.e during development), simply set the `TOKEN` environment variable to your bot's token and run `bin/dash_bot.dart`.
-You can also optionally set the `PREFIX` environment variable to enable running the bot's command using messages like `!ping` instead of Discord's slash commands.
+If you can use `dart:mirrors` (i.e during development), simply set the `BOT_TOKEN` environment variable to your bot's token and run `bin/dash_bot.dart`.
+You can also optionally set the `BOT_PREFIX` environment variable to enable running the bot's command using messages like `!ping` instead of Discord's slash commands.

 To create an executable, run
 `dart run nyxx_commands:compile -o bin/dash_bot.g.dart --no-compile bin/dash_bot.dart`.